OSeMOSYS/otoole/docs/data.rst

 Interfacing with ``otoole`` through a folder of CSV files is the most "computer friendly" way to handle input data.
 This is due to csv files being easy to read and write, and independent of the program, programming language, and operating system.
-This allows ``otoole`` to integrate into workflows.
+This allows ``otoole`` to easily integrate into workflows.

-When working with CSV data, all parameters and sets are saved under their name given in the copnfiguration file, and nested in a single directory.
-CSV data will follow long formatting standards, where each column is the name of the index, and the final column is titiled ``VALUE``.
+When working with CSV data, all parameters and sets are saved under their name given in the configuration file, and nested in a single directory.
+CSV data will follow long formatting standards, where each column is the name of the index, and the final column is titled ``VALUE``.

 For example, the following data for ``AccumulatedAnnualDemand`` will be under